MislavJaksic/Knowledge-Repository/BigData/ApacheHive/README.md

 ```
 You can browse the HDFS with "$HADOOP_HOME/bin/hadoop fs -ls /".

-Try running "$HIVE_HOME/bin/hive" and if it doesen't work, see Hive troubleshooting section.
+Try running "$HIVE_HOME/bin/hive" and if it doesen't work, see the Hive troubleshooting section.
 HiveCLI is deprecated, use Beeline and HiveServer2 instead.

 [Settings up Beeline and HiveServer2](https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2)